bloominstituteoftechnology/Sprint-Challenge--JavaScript/Answers.md

-The difference is that '.map' returns a new array, while '.forEach' returns nothing.
+The difference is that '.map' creates a new array while calling on a provided function on every element within the called array, while '.forEach' returns nothing but performs a provided function for each array element.
-Functions are defined outside of classes, while methods are defined inside of classes.
+Functions can be called and are first-class objects because they can have properties and methods, while methods can be defined on built-in or user-defined objects that aide the addition of new properties.
 Closures are a combination of a function and the environment the function was declared.
+It consist of any variables within the scope the closure was created.
 The four rules are window, implicit, explicit and new.
+Window binding is the default value of "this".
+Implicit binding "this" value is determined by what precedes on the left of the dot.
+Explicit binding value can be called using call, apply and bind.
+New creates a new object from the parent constructor.
 We need super() in an extended class to bind the parent and child classes.